lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/03.installing-apache-tomcat-on-windows/page.md

 <user name="AccountName" password="VeryStrongPassword" roles="admin-gui,manager-gui" />
 ```

 Choose a clever name for the administrator account.
-For security reasons, do not choose *admin* oder *administrator*!
+For security reasons, do not choose *admin* or *administrator*!
 The password should contain a mix between upper- and lower-case letters, numbers and special characters like _-!.

 ## catalina.properties ##